-The Goal of Benchmarking: Lower Price and Higher Quality
+The Goal of Benchmarking: Lower Cost and Higher Quality

 On this chart, we're showing two dimensions.
-The X-axis is price per contact and the Y-axis is quality (as measured by customer satisfaction).
+The X-axis is cost per contact and the Y-axis is quality (as measured by customer satisfaction).
 We've taken some representative data points from our database and placed them on this chart.

-The first thing you'll notice is that there's a cause-and-effect relationship between price and quality.
-Some organizations are driven by the need to minimize price.
-When that's the case, your price will drive your quality.
-Other organizations are driven by quality.
-In that case, quality will drive price.
+The first thing you'll notice is that there's a cause-and-effect relationship between cost and quality.
+Some Contact Centers are driven by the need to minimize their cost.
+When that's the case, your cost will drive your quality.
+Other Contact Centers are driven by quality.
+In that case, your quality will drive your cost.

-The second thing you'll notice is that it's a non-linear relationship-as quality increases, the price will increase disproportionately.
+The second thing you'll notice is that it's a non-linear relationship-as quality increases, your cost will increase disproportionately.
 At some point, it probably doesn't make sense to pursue any further quality, because quality is not free!